New to Facebook ads? Well, you are at the right place.

-New to Facebook ads?
-Well, you are at the right place.
 Having looked over 500+ Facebook Ads, I have realized that there are certain dos and don’ts you have to play by the rulebook in Facebook advertising.
 And truth be told, these ways and methods are no secrets as they lie in plain sight.

 - Text (words above the image)

-Value Proposition
+- Value Proposition

--
+- Image

--
+- Call-to-Action Button

-So, Attract Attention with Visual Image
+Attract Attention with Visual Image

-Or maybe you more likely know him as the “the Old Spice Guy” or “the Man on a Horse” from the commercial.
-This is one of the classical metaphor-based advertising which likely evokes a favorable attitude towards the product.
-This is because in this image while Old Spice is a perfume, it is portrayed beyond that, sending a message which induces that your man may smell like a man if you choose to use the Old Spice product (with an added Prince Charming effect as a bonus).
+This is because in this image, while Old Spice is a perfume, it is portrayed beyond that, sending a message that your man may smell like a man if you choose to use the Old Spice product (with an added Prince Charming effect as a bonus).
 Even for the non-female clientele, it possesses a sense of humor and wittiness which makes the image memorable.

-Hence, taking media platform into consideration, a mobile device as compared to a desktop screen is 2 to 3 times smaller in size which means no teeny-tiny text as godly written as they are can attract Facebook users’ attention as compared to a picture of tinted sunglasses sitting on a rock.
+Hence, taking media platform into consideration, a mobile device as compared to a desktop screen is 2 to 3 times smaller in size, which means no teeny-tiny text, as godly written as they are, can attract Facebook users’ attention as compared to a picture of tinted sunglasses sitting on a rock.

-Here are a few tips how:
+Here are a few tips on how:

 1. The Ideal Image Size